About Affordable Care Act

 - Preventive and wellness services and chronic disease management

 - Pediatric services

-Who Pays for Services Provided by the Affordable Care Act?
+Who Pays for Services Provided by the Act?

+Typically, both the policyholder and the federal government.
 You pay a monthly premium, based on the coverage you choose.
-However, middle and low-income families will get tax credits that cover a significant portion of the cost of coverage.
-All new plans must cover certain preventive services such as mammograms and colonoscopies without charging a deductible, co-pay or coinsurance.
+That monthly premium may be lowered by a federal subsidy to help you pay for your plan.
+Middle and low-income families will get tax credits (stipend) that cover a significant portion of the cost of coverage.
+All new plans must cover certain preventive services, such as mammograms and colonoscopies, without charging a deductible, co-pay or coinsurance.